Updated March 15, 2023

 Introduction to Buffer Overflow

-Buffer overflow is also known as Buffer overrun, is a state of the computer where an application tries to store more data in the buffer memory than the size of the memory.
-This leads to data being stored into adjacent storage which may sometimes overwrite the existing data, causing potential data loss and sometimes a system crash as well.
-It is a common programming mistake that most developers commit unknowingly.
-This is most often being exploited by hackers to gain access to unsolicited data.
+Buffer Overflow (or Buffer Overrun) is a state in which a computer application attempts to store more data in the buffer memory than its size permits.
+This can result in data being stored in adjacent storage, potentially overwriting existing data and leading to data loss or even a system crash.
+It is a common programming mistake and hackers often exploit this vulnerability to gain access to unsolicited data.

 What’s Buffer Memory?